t00m-s/odin-landingpage/README.md

-# odin-landingpage
+# Landing Page
-Odin landing page project
+Landing page for "the odin project" course